TimH255/slideshow/README.md

 # slideshow
 A very simple html based slideshow

+***I've created a vastly improved and updated version now - just leaving this on for interest's sake.
+I'll upload the newer version when I get the chance.***

 I needed to create a means of displaying slides on plasma screens in the workplace, which had to run off a file stored on a network drive.